DU Master's Admission

 Application Checklist

-Start an application using your email address, name, and birthdate (you will receive a temporary PIN) at gradadmissions.du.edu/apply.
+Start a new application using your email address, name, and birthdate (you will receive a temporary PIN) at gradadmissions.du.edu/apply.
 Applications for the University of Denver must be submitted online.

 The $75 application fee is currently being waived for all applicants.
 The fee waiver will automatically be assigned once your application is submitted.